Saturday, July 26, 2014

 So what does it smell like?
 It was classified as a heavy, narcotic soft, green oriental perfume for women with spicy carnation over woodsy-mossy notes on sugary, sweet vanilla.

-• Middle notes: rose, Egyptian jasmine, magnolia, ylang ylang, carnation, orange blossom
+• Middle notes: Grasse rose, Egyptian jasmine, magnolia, Madagascar ylang ylang, French carnation, Tunisian orange blossom

-• Base notes: Haitian vetiver, hévéa wood, Chinese patchouli, musk, Mysore sandalwood, Yugoslavian oakmoss, ambergris, vanilla
+• Base notes: Haitian vetiver, hévéa wood, Chinese patchouli, Tibetan musk, Mysore sandalwood, Yugoslavian oakmoss, ambergris, Mexican vanilla

 Bottles: